Preparing to go

 Registering your Travel

 The University’s emergency response provider, Healix International, will monitor global security incidents and may contact you in the event of any incidents in your host country.
 It is essential that you confirm your safety if contacted by Healix.
 We also encourage you to download the Healix Travel Oracle app prior to departure.
+Please note however that in the event of an emergency, you must contact your insurance provider in the first instance, as students participating in the 360 International Semester Exchange programme are not covered under the University’s corporate travel insurance policy for assistance from Healix.

 Orientation at the host university